skyfire-xyz/kyapay-ietf-draft/draft-dz-kyapayprofile.md

 `exp`:
 : REQUIRED - as defined in {{Section 4.1.4 of RFC7519}}.

+`env`:
+: OPTIONAL - Issuer environment (such as "sandbox" or "production").

+`ver`:
+: ? - Version of the token schema.

+`ssi`:
+: ? - Seller Service ID that this token was created for.

+`btg`:
+: ? - Buyer tag, an opaque reference ID internal to the buyer.

 ## KYA Token

+The following identity related claims are used within KYA and KYA+PAY tokens:

+`bid`:
+: ? - Buyer identity claims

+`apd`:
+: OPTIONAL - Agent Platform identity claims.

+`aid`:
+: OPTIONAL - Agent identity claims.

 The following informative example displays a decoded KYA type token.